port-labs/ocean/docs/framework-guides/docs/deployment/_check_installation.md

 :::caution
-Please check that the desired installation supports this installation process before continuing.
+Please verify that the desired integration supports this installation method before continuing.
 :::